 Of course, those who live with the constant discomfort of fibromyalgia know that many other symptoms come along with this disease as well.

-Some of the more common complaints that most fibromyalgia sufferers often express are things like living with constant sleep disturbances, dealing with pelvic pain, breast pain, spinal pain, and even pain disorders that are related to intestinal issues and connective tissue pain.
+Some of the more common complaints that most fibromyalgia sufferers often express are things like living with constant sleep disturbances, fibromyalgia pain points like dealing with pelvic pain, breast pain, spinal pain, and even pain disorders that are related to intestinal issues and connective tissue pain.

 Patients also often express concern for how their pain interferes with their daily life and that they’ve also developed cognitive dysfunction that seems to get worse as the symptoms persist.